AhmedQamar10/code-wars/6-alternating-capitalization/README.md

 ## Process for Solving the Challenge:

-1. Split string in to two new arrays
+1. Split string in to an array
-2. Loop and capitalize target items (letters)
+2. Loop to capitalize desired items in to two new arrays
 3. Join individual letters back in to respective strings within the arrays
-4. Join arrays in to third and final array
+4. Join in to final array (concat? push?)